mdshanewaz/My_Portfolio_website/wp-content/plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 4.0.9 =
+* Improvement: some small CSS improvements in the dashboard
+* Fix: Switched wp_insert_site hook to wp_initialize_site props @masumm17
+* Fix: multisite: after switching from networkwide to per site, or vice versa, the completed notice didn't go away.

+= 4.0.8 =
+* Fix: fixed a bug in the get_certinfo() function where an URL with a double prefix could be checked
+* Improvement: Content Security Policy compatibility

 = 4.0.7 =
 * Fix: catch not set certificate info in case of empty array when no certificate is available
 * Fix: minor CSS fixes